john-itcsolutions/cheirrs/README.md

 (Passthrough should already be natively enabled to your Accelerator GPU.)

-On smart-general, you could switch between other possible controllers by noting the current controllers known to juju:
+On Host, you could switch between other possible controllers by noting the current controllers known to juju:

 `juju controllers`